TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-android.md

 * In accordance with the provisions of the Information and Communications Network Act (Articles 50 through 50-8), when registering a token, whether or not to receive notification/advertising/night-time advertising push messages must also be inputted.
 When sending a message, it is automatically filtered based on whether or not the user agreed to receive it.
     * [Shortcut to KISA Guide](https://spam.kisa.or.kr/spam/sub62.do)
     * [Shortcut to the law](http://www.law.go.kr/법령/정보통신망이용촉진및정보보호등에관한법률/%2820130218,11322,20120217%29/제50조)
-* Set whether or not the user agreed to receive the push in ToastPushAgreementIt and send it to the TOAST Push server when registering tokens.
+* Set whether or not the user agreed to receive the push in ToastPushAgreementIt and send it to the NHN Cloud Push server when registering tokens.

 ### Example of token registration and agreement setting
 ```java